Yann21/devops-artefacts/README.md

 `~# sudo gitlab-runner register`

 (The command will prompt you the following questions)
-> Enter the GitLab instance URL: \
+> Enter the GitLab instance URL

 http://192.168.33.9/gitlab/
-> Enter the registration token: \
+> Enter the registration token

 \<registration-token\> (can be found in the GitLab project, left pane, Settings, CI / CD; keep track of it for the next step)
-> Enter a description for the runner: docker
+> Enter a description for the runner

+docker
-> Enter tags for the runner:
+> Enter tags for the runner

 integration
-> Enter an executor:
+> Enter an executor

 docker
 > Enter the default Docker image: alpine:latest